qipengwang/ekya/README.md

 5. The results will be written in a timestamped directory at `results/ekya_expts/cityscapes/`.

-### Plotting Results
-To plot the results, you will need to run the driver script from step 5 for different `NUM_GPUS` counts.
-Once you have done so, collect all the result directories.
-You can then use the `/viz/driver_viz_multicity.ipynb` notebook to plot your results.

 ## Running Ekya with the Waymo Dataset

 <!-- ### Download Original Waymo Dataset -->